• Skip to primary navigation

 This is the product I used: Two - Wall26® - Removable Dry Erase Message Board Peel and Stick Decal Sheet w/ Black Marker Pen - 24" x 36" <<< This one is out of stock right now.

-I found another one from Amazon.com(affiliate).
+I found another one from Amazon (Affiliate Link).com(affiliate).
 Everase Re-Stic Dry Erase Self-Adhesive Peel & Stick Sheet, (24 x 36 in.)
 Free Marker & Cloth

 Prep by unrolling the markerboard paper

-Then, my husband and I leveled it as best as possible, and with a smooth side of a plastic trim guide, we started separating the paperback and laying the sheet on the wall.
-Little by little, we pressed and removed all the air pockets from the top down, and with gravity's help, we could smooth out the markerboard.
+Then, my husband and I leveled it as best as possible, and with the smooth side of a plastic trim guide, we started separating the paperback and laying the sheet on the wall.
+Little by little, we pressed and removed all the air pockets from the top down, and with gravity's help, we could smooth out the markerboard (Affiliate Link).

 We then added the other piece and lined it up at the bottom of the first piece.
-We did not overlap it because we read in the reviews not to do this.
+We did not overlap it because the reviews said we should not do this.
 After all, it would start peeling back.
-Then little by little, we removed the paper backing and smoothed out all the air bubbles from the second markerboard paper.
+Then, gradually, we removed the paper backing and smoothed out all the air bubbles from the second markerboard (Affiliate Link) paper.
 It took some time, but it did work.
 We noticed that we couldn't stretch the paper because it created creases on the paper, which was challenging to get out.
 I was a little nervous because I didn't want it to rip or crease anywhere.
 But, lucky for me, it only did not.

 Main Tip

 Do not stretch the paper because it creates creases paper, which is challenging to get out.
-I have a few creases at the bottom, but it's so far at the bottom I am probably not going to be writing down there.
+I have a few creases at the bottom, but it's so far at the bottom that I will probably not be writing down there.

 how to stick on markerboard wall | Sabrina's Organizing